Registration is now available here

-The Strategic Space Law Course is a one-week intensive, interdisciplinary, international and interactive workshop that is held annually in Montreal, Canada thus greatly facilitating the participating and training of people from all over the world who are interested in the course.
+The non-credit Strategic Space Law Course is a 4-day intensive, interdisciplinary, international and interactive workshop held annually in Montreal, Canada thus greatly facilitating the participating and training of people from all over the world who are interested in the course.
+Jointly organised with Mr. Gilles Doucet of Spectrum Space Security Inc, the course will feature lectures delivered by world-class academics, legal and policy advisors and subject-matter experts drawn from government, civil society and the commercial sector.

 - core lectures from experts on the concepts, principles and rules involved in the various disciplines that touch on Strategic Space Law.

-Yet, those satellites are under increasing threat from 100,000s of pieces of space debris and increasing harmful radio interference.
-Furthermore, some States already possess counter-space weapons and other means capable of destroying or disrupting satellites and other States have plans to develop those capabilities.
+Yet, those satellites are under increasing threat from hundreds of thousands of pieces of space debris and increasing harmful radio interference.
+Furthermore, some States already possess counter-space weapons and other means capable of destroying or disrupting satellites, and other States have plans to develop those capabilities.
 There is also greater competition for use of the limited radio frequency spectrum and prime orbital slots that are indispensable for the operation of all satellites.

 Outer space is becoming more contested, congested and competitive.
 Concurrently, the global security situation generally is less certain.
 Financial and other constraints have made global powers more inward-looking and less likely to deploy forces globally – except through the sort of ‘remote reach’ capabilities that rely on space infrastructure (such as uninhabited aerial vehicles and cyber warfare).
 Ballistic missiles, as the means of delivery of nuclear weapons, involve space flight and ballistic missile defense also relies on space-based infrastructure.
 Thus, space is a key element in global security, yet it is also increasingly vulnerable to the threats described above.